Medieval and Renaissance Studies

 Abigail Grigsby Urquhart Professor of Classics

-Benefiel teaches classics and Latin courses such as Pompeii, Classics in a Digital Age, and The Poetry of Ovid.
-She studies Latin epigraphy, Roman social and cultural history, Latin literature and Roman archaeology.
+Benefiel teaches classics and Latin courses such as Pompeii, Classics in a Digital Age, Roman Religion, and The Poetry of Ovid.
+Her research focuses on Pompeii, Latin epigraphy, and Roman social and cultural history.

 George Bent